 1. Requires Database Literacy You need to understand schemas, indexes, query optimization, and migrations.
 A junior engineer who's never designed a database can damage performance or data integrity if not careful.
 Firebase abstracts this away; Supabase gives you full power, which is dangerous without discipline.

 2. Slightly Slower Initial Setup You're designing a schema upfront instead of throwing documents at a collection.
 This is actually good long-term, but it costs time early on.
-A Firebase MVP might take 1 week; Supabase might take 1.5 weeks — not huge, but it matters when you're racing to validate.
+Firebase lets you skip schema design entirely; Supabase forces you to think about data structure from day one.
+For a competent engineer, this adds maybe 1-2 weeks to your timeline, but the payoff is a foundation that doesn't crumble at 100K users.

 4. Smaller Ecosystem Firebase has more off-the-shelf tools and community SDKs.
 Supabase is younger and smaller, so you might build more custom integrations.